 In this workshop, you will learn about the technical tools that have been developed during the implementation of ConnectGREEN.
 These comprise the Guidelines on reducing conflicts in corridor areas, the internet based platform ‘Carpathian Countries Integrated Biodiversity Information System’ (CCIBIS) including the Decision Support Tool for economic project development, the e-learning platform for students and professionals alike with units on ecological connectivity and spatial planning, and best practice examples.
 The workshop will include a lively moderated discussion.

-- The Hungarian Spatial Planning System, Green Infrastructure & Ecological Service & Landscape Character Mapping (Strategic Assessments supporting the long term conservation of natural values of community interest as well as the national implementation of the EU Biodiversity Strategy to 2020 - KEHOP-4.3.0-VEKOP-15-2016-00001) - Dr. László KOLLÀNYI (Hungarian University of Agriculture and Life Sciences), Dr. TÖRÖK Katalin (Ökológiai Kutatóközpont), CSŐSZI Mónika (Lechner Tudásközpont),
+- The Hungarian Spatial Planning System, Green Infrastructure & Ecological Service & Landscape Character Mapping (Strategic Assessments supporting the long-term conservation of natural values of community interest as well as the national implementation of the EU Biodiversity Strategy to 2020 - KEHOP-4.3.0-VEKOP-15-2016-00001) - presentation by Dr. TÖRÖK Katalin (Ökológiai Kutatóközpont), CSŐSZI Mónika (Lechner Tudásközpont), Dr. KOLLÁNYI László (MATE)

 - Integration of the ConnectGREEN results to support ecological connectivity in spatial planning documents in Slovakia - Rastislav STANÍK, Slovak Environment Agency